AcalaNetwork/hardhat-tutorials/token/README.md

 3. `Approval` event should be emitted when giving allowance.

-4. Call should be reverted if the address receiving teh allowance is `0x0`.
+4. Call should be reverted if the address receiving the allowance is `0x0`.

 These examples should look like this: